-- Mrs. Tharnthip Choktumstit Tel.
+Mrs. Tharnthip Choktumstit Tel.
 02-3980147 ext.
+371

+Email: Tharnthip@alucon.th.com
-371 Email: Tharnthip@alucon.th.com - 4.5 The Company disclosed the scope of responsibilities and mandates of the Board of Directors and various committees in the annual information disclosure form.

-4.6 Share trading report
+- The Company disclosed the scope of responsibilities and mandates of the Board of Directors and various committees in the annual information disclosure form. - 6.
+Share trading report

-According to the code of conduct, the Company has the policy to avoid/refrain from trading its shares one month before disclosing the information to the general public and to notify the Board of Directors and every company executive about the notification of the Securities and Exchange Commission (SEC) about Section 59 of the Securities and Exchange Act B.E 2535 that requires reporting of shareholding of themselves, their spouses of such shares must be sent within 30 days after being elected as a director or being appointed as a company executive.
+According to the code of conduct, the Company has the policy to avoid/refrain from trading its shares one month before disclosing the information to the general public (back-out period) and to notify the Board of Directors and every company executive about the notification of the Securities and Exchange Commission (SEC) about Section 59 of the Securities and Exchange Act B.E 2535 that requires reporting of shareholding of themselves, their spouses of such shares must be sent within 30 days after being elected as a director or being appointed as a company executive.
 The change of such shareholding must be reported within 3 business days and a copy of the report must be sent to the Company Secretary as evidence.
-In the past, the Company has never had any incident where any director or executive uses inside information to gain benefits for themselves or others in any way.
+Also, it must be set as the Insider Information Policy.
+In the past, the Company has never had any incident where any director or executive used inside information to gain benefits for themselves or others in any way.
 Directors and management executives filed changes in share ownership reports with the Office of the Securities and Exchange Commission in compliance with section 59 whenever share ownership changed.
 The Company Secretary is responsible for compiling information and reporting to SET every time.

-4.7 Risk Management Report
+7. Risk Management Report

-In 2022, it was monitored on the risk from working in each department and it can be concluded that there were 2 items on high risk and 35 items on medium risk.
-This Risk Management evaluation will be done annually.
+In 2023, it was monitored on the risk from

+working in each department and it can

+be concluded that there were 2 items

+on high risk and 16 items on medium

+risk.
+This Risk Management evaluation

+will be done annually.